tranquil209kid/log-scope/README.md

 ## 📜 License

-LogScope is licensed under the EUPL v1.2 - see the [LICENSE](LICENSE.md) file for details.
+LogScope is licensed under the EUPL v1.2 license - see the [LICENSE](LICENSE.md) file for details.

 ---